-High alkalinity is the presence of carbonates and bicarbonate in the pool water, which are very difficult to get rid of.
+High alkalinity is the presence of carbonates and bicarbonate in the pool water, which are very difficult to eliminate.
 Major causes of high alkalinity are:

 Adding Soda Ash to Raise pH

 Soda ash is Sodium Carbonate.
 It is used to increase the pH of the pool.
-When 2 oz of sodium carbonate is added to the pool to increase the pH of the pool, it increases the pH by 0.2.
+When 2 oz of sodium carbonate is added to the pool to raise its pH, it increases the pH by 0.2.

 And as pH is closely related to the alkalinity of the pool, an increase in pH will also lead to an increase in alkalinity.
-Thus, alkalinity is increased by 7 ppm.
+Thus, alkalinity is increased by seven ppm.

 Adding Hypochlorite Chlorine

-Hypochlorite Chlorine is rarely found in the pool, and even if it is found, it is in small amounts.
+Hypochlorite Chlorine is rarely found in the pool, even if it is found in small amounts.

 It produces hydroxide as the byproduct when released into the pools.
-It is due to the usage of sodium hypochlorite chlorine or calcium hypochlorite chlorine frequently.
+It is due to the frequent usage of sodium hypochlorite chlorine or calcium hypochlorite chlorine.
 As a result, produced hydroxide increases the alkalinity of the pool.

 Inaccurate Testing Methods

-As we are aware of the methods used for testing the pH and alkalinity of the pool, liquid drop testing kits and strips are used primarily.
+As we are aware of the methods used for testing the pH and alkalinity of the pool, liquid drop testing kits and strips are primarily used.

-A liquid drop testing kit is known to give more accurate results than strips.
+A liquid drop testing kit gives more accurate results than strips.
 The testing kit involves reagents that give color by the chemical reactions and tell the pH and alkalinity of the pool.

-Using strips can lead to inaccurate measurement of the level of alkalinity that will lead to the addition of the incorrect amount of chemicals for the wrongly recorded increased or decreased level of alkalinity and pH.
+Using strips can lead to inaccurate measurement of the level of alkalinity, which will lead to the addition of the incorrect amount of chemicals for the wrongly recorded increased or decreased level of alkalinity and pH.

-It is always best to use a testing kit for better results and to maintain a good pool.
+Using a testing kit for better results and maintaining a good pool is always best.